Personal Loans vs. Home Equity Loans: Which Should You Choose?

 Pros and cons of home equity loans

 While home equity loans typically accept lower credit scores while granting you access to higher amounts of money than personal loans, they come with their own risks.
-Your lender could foreclose on your home if you miss too many home equity loan payments, and an outstanding home equity loan balance can complicate the process of selling a home.
+Your lender could foreclose on your home if you miss too many home equity loan payments.
+An outstanding home equity loan balance can also complicate the house-selling process.

 Karl Jacob, CEO of mortgage lender LoanSnap, explained that a home equity loan “is a lien on your home, so you have to pay off the home equity loan as part of the process of refinancing or selling the house.”